yoaocopy/OPT_Mentor/README.md

 # OPM (Online Python Mentor)

 OPM is a serverless implementation of Online Python Tutor Lite (OPTLite) designed for offline use and enhanced educational environments.
-This project builds upon the [Online Python Tutor Lite](https://github.com/dive4dec/optlite) concept while making it more accessible and secure for educational settings.
+This project builds upon the [optlite](https://github.com/dive4dec/optlite) concept while making it more accessible and secure for educational settings.

 ## Features